nik19gale/secretary/README.md

 This is automatic development helping secretary.

-App 'notes' stores notes about every single task of every project.
+App 'notes' manages notes about every single task of every project.